Snow Island was chosen as a Barnes and Noble Discover Great New Writers title and an Indiebound selection.

 Snow Island is the first volume of a literary trilogy set on a fictional New England island.
 The three novels span the years from the early 1940s to the early 1990s, chronicling the lives of two generations in two island families against the backdrop of the major twentieth century wars.

-Snow Island introduces sixteen-year-old Alice Daggett, who still feels the presence of her dead father as she shoulders the responsibility for keeping the family store running.
-George Tibbits, a loner in his forties and the owner of the island's twin houses, returns each year in an act of homage to the women who raised him there.
+In Snow Island sixteen-year-old Alice Daggett still feels the presence of her dead father as she shoulders the responsibility for keeping the family store running.
+George Tibbits, a loner in his forties and the owner of the island’s twin houses, returns each year in an act of homage to the women who raised him there.
 While George struggles to make peace with his troubled past and Alice befriends the twenty-six-year-old who tends the island lighthouse, both characters learn the hard lesson of what it means to love.
-This tender tale about the power of place and memory plumbs the depths of two unique and uncharted lives.
-As the country is drawn into World War II, George and Alice find their fates shaped by events that occur far from the island community that defines them.
+The power of place and memory informs this story set as the country is drawn into World War II.

 Praise for Snow Island